 The directors are therefore satisfied that the Group and the company have sufficient financial resources and a robust response plan in the event of a severe economic downturn.
-The company also has a strong cash position at the statement of financial position date and a bank facility in place up until December 2026 for $\pounds$ 125m, of which only $\pounds$ 10m utilised at the year end (2023 - $\pounds$ 10m) by a fellow Group subsidiary undertaking, with an accordion of $\pounds$ 25m available to use as part of the main facility agreement.
+The Group also has a strong cash position at the statement of financial position date and a bank facility is in place up until December 2026 for £125m, of which only £10m utilised at the year end (2023 - £10m) with an accordion of £25m available to use as part of the main facility agreement.
 For these reasons, the directors continue to adopt the going concern basis in preparing the financial statements.